Fort Lauderdale Motorcycle Accident Attorneys

 Florida is a no-fault state, and accident survivors must seek compensation first from their own insurance policy.
 Drivers in Florida must carry Personal Injury Protection (PIP) insurance.
 This insurance pays for the first $10,000 of medical expenses after an accident without the need to prove liability.
 Even if you caused your accident, you can still collect this money.

 Yet, injured motorcyclists often discover that collecting this money is not easy.
 They may run into complications and battles collecting from their own insurance policies.
-As a result, many turn to a motorcycle accident lawyer to help them collect money from PIP policies.
+As a result, many turn to a motorcycle accident attorney to help them collect money from PIP policies.

 Once you deplete your PIP policy, you can seek compensation by filing a motorcycle accident lawsuit against the negligent party.
-Your motorcycle accident lawyer can help you explore all your legal options after an accident.
+Your motorcycle accident attorney can help you explore all your legal options after an accident.

 Who is to blame after a Fort Lauderdale motorcycle accident?